gregoryxxxxxx/esphome-dometic_cfx_ble/readme.md

 - Find your Dometic's BLE MAC Address by pairing your phone with the cooler.
 On the Device Details page the device's Bluetooth address should be listed.
+- Alternatively installing nRF Connect on your mobile device, list nearby devices, look for a device named CFX_XXXXX under the name is the MAC address.

 In your ESPHome YAML: